laftho/SEBench/README.md

 How to use:

-Make an assembly project in Visual Studio, refrence SEBench.exe and the Space Engineers ingame script references.
+Make a Class Library project in Visual Studio, refrence SEBench.exe and the Space Engineers ingame script references.

 Setup a Post build event in your project to run SEBench.exe with your compiled assembly as a parameter.
 If you have more than one SEIGScript class in your final assembly, SEBench will popup each of them in a window.
 If you only want to see a specific one, use the -class/-c className argument.